JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

-With that being said, one can argue that at least in the case of _default construction_, any unexpected behavior of the code above, manifesting in practice, should be considered a bug in LLVM compiler.
+With that being said, one can argue that at least in the case of _default construction_, any unexpected behavior of the code above, manifesting in practice, should be considered a bug in the LLVM compiler.
 This is because _default construction_ is a prerequisite for the memory safety and thus a minimal guarantee for any safe language.
 Without this guarantee, it would be impossible to implement any safe language on top of LLVM.